Angela Richardson, Reg. MBACP (Accred) - Counsellor and Supervisor

 I work with a wide range of issues and have an interest in working with issues of diversity and difference, cultural issues, or issues that might be perceived as taboo or unspeakable in society, community or with family.

 I am experienced in working with bereaved clients, including complex bereavement and clients bereaved by sudden or traumatic death.
-I work with clients who bring issues at the end of life, and work with adult survivors of childhood sexual abuse and other aspects of trauma in adulthood or childhood.
-I support survivors of rape and other aspects of sexual trauma, as well as working with adults who experienced neglect or emotional abuse in their lives.
+I work with clients who bring issues at the end of life, and work with adult survivors of childhood sexual abuse and other aspects of trauma or abuse in adulthood or childhood.
+I support survivors of rape and other aspects of sexual or ritual trauma, as well as working with adults who experienced neglect or emotional abuse in their lives.

 I also work with clients who want to explore their present situations and I provide counselling for anxiety, depression, low self esteem, work related stress.
 Sometimes we find ourselves in a cycle with what feels like no way out, and change seems impossible.
 I work with clients to build confidence or help you to look at these issues and put strategies for coping or change in place.